 Q. I understand ARB are being reviewed by Government, do I have to pay my fee?

-A. The DCLG, ARB's sponsoring department, is currently carrying out a review into the regulation of architects and the Architects Registration Board.
+A. The DCLG, ARB's sponsoring department, carried out a review into the regulation of architects and the Architects Registration Board.
 Up to date information about the periodic review can be found here.